marier-nico/dotfiles/README.md

 ### Backlight

-By default, only root has access to change the scren brightness.
+By default, only root has access to change the screen brightness.
 To allow other users to do it without sudo (which will be necessary to use keyboard shortcuts), follow instructions on the [wiki](https://wiki.archlinux.org/index.php/Backlight#ACPI).

 ### Fish Functions